-Thus, more than four-fifth (82.3%) of them found practicing medium to high adaptation strategies against increasing salinity.
+Thus, more than four-fifth (82.3%), practiced medium to high adaptation strategies against increasing salinity.
 It means that the respondents were adept in practicing different adaptation mechanisms.
 It might be due to maintain considerable contact with different information sources which helped them become aware of different coping strategies against salinity.
 Besides, continuous salinity intrusion made their traditional farming activities difficult, so they had no other choice but to adopt various adapting mechanisms to sustain in the critical coastal environment.

 3.4 Contribution of Selected Socio-Demographic Characteristics to Adaptation